gitsfine/Project-5/README.md

-# CS 18000 - Project 4
+# CS 18000 - Project 5

 ## How to Compile and Run the Project
 1. Import all files
-2. Create data.txt user file in specified format (below)
-3. Run main method
+2. Run main method

+## Notes
+1. If you are importing a file with product information, ensure it is formatted like the file named "imports.txt" that is provided for reference
+2. If you are running the program with a previous marketplace, ensure the serialized format of the marketplace is present

 ## Submission
-Olivia Lund - Submitted Vocareum workspace
+Katelyn Rockey - Submitted Vocareum workspace
-Heewon Kim - Submitted report on Brightspace
+Katelyn Rockey - Submitted report on Brightspace

 ## Description of Classes